-- 1. Use the appropriate terminology used in diagnostic radiography.
+- 1. Define and use the appropriate terminology used in diagnostic radiography.
 (F2,5,6) - 2.
-Use wet processing for film images and digital processing for computed radiography images.
+Manipulate and use digital processing for computed radiography images.
 (C15,18,19) - 3.
 Use the appropriate methods of reducing radiation exposure to the patient, to include x-ray beam restriction, patient positioning and gonadal shielding in a simulated lab environment.
 (C15,18,19) - 4.
-Position the patient and anatomical structure of radiographic interest to produce a diagnostic image using the simulated lab environment.
+Position the patient and align anatomical structures of radiographic interest to produce basic level diagnostic images using the simulated lab environment.
 (F13,14;C18,19,20) - 5.
 Give pertinent instructions to the patient required by the radiographic procedure.
 (F6)